plurb/Aetherwynn-Unstable-Isotopes/README.md

 # Aetherwynn, Unstable Isotopes!

-Here lies the develpment branch of Pluto's Generic Fantasy RPG (working title)
+Here lies the develpment branch of the Aetherwynn TTRPG!!!

 For missing content, use 5e rules.
 The aim is to eventually not rely on 5e!